-When I first designed my website I created a Blog and I even made a few entries (which you can find below).
-Within a few months I hid the link and I never looked back.
+When I first designed my website I created a blog and I even made a few entries (which you can find below).
+Within a few months I hid the link.
 Blogging did not come naturally to me and now I know why.
 Up until now I was not able to write freely.
-I didn't realize it at the time, but I wrote with a filter of "how do I want to present myself to people?" versus "what is true for me?".
+I didn't realize it at the time, but I wrote with a filter of "how do I want to present myself to people?" versus "what is true for me?"

-Qigong has played a key role in my journey towards peace with my cancer and my surgical treatments.
-Each day my practice of qigong deepens and as I practice feel connected to each of you.
-I also find myself reflecting on my experience and role as a teacher which has been challenged by my diagnosis.
-When I first hear the words “you have cancer” I was overwhelmed by the shame I felt.
+When I first heard the words “you have cancer” I was overwhelmed by the shame I felt.
 Sadly, I have since learned that shame is one of the most common emotions experienced by cancer patients - we often feel ashamed for having a disease that we think we should have been able to prevent.
-Of course this is ridiculous, but its real nonetheless.
+Of course this is ridiculous, but it is real nonetheless.

 As a teacher of a modality that is intended to improve health and vibrancy, I especially struggled with the fact that I got cancer.
 I honestly felt like a failure and I even began to doubt the power of qigong as well as my abilities/worthiness as a teacher.
 Fortunately, I had the insight, courage and will to sit with these emotions and to recognize the conditioned patterns that were behind them.
-It was not easy (and it still isn’t), but I can honestly say that I no longer feel any shame or failure - in fact, I feel quite the opposite!
+It was not easy (and it still isn’t), but I can honestly say that I no longer feel any shame or failure - in fact I feel quite the opposite!
 As I let go of the illusion of control that I have been clinging to for years, I find myself giggling and smiling at the sensation of freedom that has overcome me.
 It is as if I am finally free to fully step into my authentic self, and to do so unconditionally!
-It is this focus that I wish to bring into my blessing ceremony.